-The "PRO - AM" is a performance class with any age horse or professional or amateur rider (does not have to be from the same barn).
-The professional rider must accompany the amateur rider that is on the horse in the ring to ride the 2nd way.
+The "PRO - AM" can be a performance or flat shod class with any age horse or professional or amateur rider (does not have to be from the same barn).
+The professional rider must accompany the amateur rider that is on the horse in the ring.
+On the reverse, the entries pull in to center ring where the amateur rider dismounts and the professional rides the entry on the reverse.
 At the lineup, the amateur is asked to stand with their horse and the professional rider that is mounted.
 This is a specialty class.